-Before you kick start any digital marketing campaign, you should always have a clear media plan in mind.
-The process of media planning is to strategise and identify the optimal combination of media to achieve your marketing goals.
+Prior to kickstarting any digital marketing campaign, it's important to have a clear media plan in mind.
+Media planning helps your team strategize and identify promising digital media execution strategies that will achieve your marketing goals.

-In the planning process, you would need to answer some of the questions, such as:
+In the planning process, you would need to answer some of these questions:

 - Who is your target audience?